Churro Cookies are a cinnamon sugar cookie topped with a cinnamon buttercream, this Crumbl copycat is a churro lovers dream!

 - Scrape the sides, add in the eggs, and vanilla extract.
 Beat until mixed.

-- Scrape the sides and add in the flour, & baking powder.
+- Scrape the sides and add in the flour, baking powder and cinnamon.
 Mix until thoroughly combined.

 - Scoop out 1/3 cup of dough and roll into a ball.
 Repeat with remaining dough.